-President Lyndon Johnson signs the ESEA bill into law beside his elementary school teacher, Kate Deadrich Loney

-- Staff, N. P. R. (2014, January 8).
-For LBJ, The War On Poverty Was Personal.
-Retrieved from https://www.npr.org/2014/01/08/260572389/for-lbj-the-war-on-poverty-was-personal - (Alford, A. (1965).
-The Elementary and Secondary Education Act of 1965: What to Anticipate.
-The Phi Delta Kappan, 46(10), 483-488.
-Retrieved from https://www.jstor.org/ stable/20343436?seq=1#page_scan_tab_contents failed to meet a certain threshold were hit with punitive sanctions.
-While on paper this might have seemed like a fair and unbiased approach, for schools that lacked the resources to support its lowestperforming children, these sanctions10 had a snowballing effect that made it difficult to improve over time.
+President Lyndon Johnson signs the ESEA bill into law beside his elementary school teacher, Kate Deadrich failed to meet a certain threshold were hit with punitive sanctions.
+While on paper this might have seemed like a fair and unbiased approach, for schools that lacked the resources to support its lowest-performing children, these sanctions10 had a snowballing effect that made it difficult to improve over time.
 Because standardized testing became the sole factor in determining how a school performed, teachers increasingly felt pressured to "teach to the test."11

-Johnson, L. B. (1964, May 22).
+^{1.} Johnson, L. B. (1964, May 22).
 "Great Society" Speech.
 Retrieved from https://teachingamericanhistory.org/library/ document/great-society-speech/